annaharri89/stitchCounterV2/README.md

 - maybe I should have a set up intro for new users where they get to choose whether to use the default color scheme or to choose their own color scheme?
 - do I need shared preferences at all in different view models or anything like that?
 If so I should implement dagger injection and provide the shared preferences stuff
 - make sure each file has the copy right Anna Harrison stuff
+- make the theme changing screen have a boxes with the colors like on the website you found the colors on and when you tap them they change the theme